scperkins/EJEHardenberg.github.io/public/writing/narrations/conversation.md

 forearms.

 Having studied his companion, he shrugged slightly and began reading again.
-His interest was peaked, normally people didn't sit next to him on the bus unless it was full.
+His interest was piqued, normally people didn't sit next to him on the bus unless it was full.
 Leaning back at the next stop he stole a glance around and at the profile of her face.
 The bus was a little crowded, but there were a few seats next to others farther back.
 The